Will today bring you to the board game-themed park or the one with the salmon slide?

-Another doozy of a playground on the Eastside that your small fries absolutely won’t want to miss is the playground in the heart of Lake Sammamish State Park.
-Located right on the shores of Lake Sammamish in Issaquah is where you will find this whimsical, coal mining town-themed playground set to delight little visitors with its over-sized mushroom cottage, hidden woodland creatures, mining town cubbies and cabins, and even a painted stream with leaping salmon.
-Spider monkeys can climb all over the amenity-filled play structures and a huge zip line is just waiting to give your tykes a whizzing ride.
-But your stop here is not complete unless you also plan an afternoon around the massive sandy beach.
-Who needs Florida when this area has its own beachy oasis with loads of room for swimming and digging your toes in the sand?
+Another playground on the Eastside you won’t want to miss is a playground in the heart of Lake Sammamish State Park.
+Located right on the shores of Lake Sammamish in Issaquah is where you will find this whimsical, coal mining town-themed playground.
+You’ll be delighted by an oversized mushroom cottage, hidden woodland creatures, mining town cubbies and cabins, and a painted stream with leaping salmon.

 2000 N.W.
 Sammamish Rd.

 Saint Edward State Park boasts ample opportunities for recreation and fun.
 In the sprawling 326-acre day-use park, you’ll find fields, a castle-inspired playground, trails winding through thick forests, and freshwater shoreline on Lake Washington.

 On the grounds is also a once Catholic seminary turned upscale hotel.
 The Lodge at St. Edward is another reason to visit the park.
 Head inside for lunch at Cedar + Elm or take a walk down the halls of the old seminary and explore the beautiful local art featured each month.